abpframework/abp/docs/en/Community-Articles/2024-08-30-Do-You-Need-MultiTenancy/Post.md

 ##### **1. Can a user be shared among other tenants?**

 If you need to *share a user among other tenants, or in other words, users can be members of different tenants,* then **your application is definitely not multi-tenant**!
-Multi-tenancy means a tenant’s data is always isolated, even if it’s logically separated.
-You cannot share a user btw your tenants; The reason is simple: In the future, if you move a tenant to on-premise, then your application will break!
+Multi-tenancy means a tenant’s data is always isolated, even if it’s logically separated. **You cannot share a user among your tenants.** The reason is simple: In the future, if you move a tenant to on-premise, then your application will break!

 ##### **2. Does any tenant need to see other tenants' data?**

 If your answer is **YES**, **then** **your application is not multi-tenant**.
 In multi-tenant apps, the tenant's data cannot be shared in any circumstances among the other tenants.
 Business decision-makers sometimes want to share some entities with other tenants.
 If there's this requirement, you shouldn't start a multi-tenant architecture.
 You can simply group these tenants manually.
-Again, reply to this question; In the future, if I move a tenant physically to another environment, does my app still work properly?
-In this case, it does not!
-Let's say your application is Amazon3.com, and there's a product entity, "iPhone 16 Pro Max," that you want to share with your sellers.
-This requirement breaks the multi-tenancy rule; you shouldn't make your Amazon3.com multi-tenant!
+Again, reply to this question; **In the future, if I move a tenant physically to another environment, will my app still work properly?** In this case, it will not!

+Let's say your app is *Amazon.com* and you have a product entity "iPhone 16 Pro Max" that you want to share with the sellers.
+This requirement violates the multi-tenant rule.
+While your *Amazon.com* is still SaaS, it shouldn't be multi-tenant.

+On the other hand, if you serve several online shopping websites dedicated to different brands.
+Let's say Nike and Adidas want to have their own e-commerce websites.
+And your ***Amazon.com* provides these companies with their own subdomains: *nike.amazon.com* and *adidas.amazon.com***.
+In this architecture, these companies will have their own user, roles, settings.
+Also these companies will have their own branding like custom login screen, custom logo, different theme layouts, menu items,  language options, payment gateways etc...
+Hence, **this is %100 multi-tenant.**